Weilando/bachelor_playground/README.md

 The interactive Jupyter notebook `ExperimentEvaluation.ipynb` shows examples for these functions, too.

 - `plot_conv(...)` plots all Conv2D-layers from a given Sequential.
+One color-bar per layer indicates value mappings and attached histograms show the weights' density.
 - `plot_fc(...)` plots all Linear-layers from a given Sequential.
+One color-bar indicates value mappings.

 Rectangles with colored pixels represent weight matrices of linear layers.
 Similarly, rows of rectangles represent kernels per channel from convolutional layers.